Benjamin Looi

 Credentials in Plain Sight

-.php file holds the database username and password as plain text strings.
-Possibly the API key to a third-party service too.
-These aren't buried deep — they're often at the top of a file, copy-pasted from developer to developer across the years.
-If anyone with read access to those files ever had bad intentions, the entire database was already theirs to take.The Login Form Was an Open Invitation
+Somewhere in that codebase, a .php file holds the database username and password as plain text strings.
+It may also hold an API key for a third-party service.
+These values are often at the top of a file, copied from developer to developer over the years.
+Anyone with read access and bad intentions could have taken the database.

 SQL Injection, the Classic